 Two-semester budgets are based on 8 months of instructions represented by a 16-week Fall Semester Block and a 16-Week Spring Semester Block.
 Single semester budgets are based on 4 months of instruction represented by a 16-week Fall, 16-week Spring, or 16-week Summer Semester Block.
 Students attending a single semester will only be awarded for the Cost of Attendance for the single period of enrollment.

 By comparing the Cost of Attendance to the student’s Estimated Family Contribution (EFC), the Financial Aid Office is able to assess student need, and process financial aid awards in a fair manner for all financial aid applicants within the appropriate regulatory guidelines for each specific aid program.

-The budget reflects typical expense patterns for Rio Salado students in Distance Learning Programs.
+This budget reflects typical expense patterns for Rio Salado students in Distance Learning Programs.
 Some students will spend more than the standard amounts, while others will spend less, depending on individual lifestyles and circumstances.
 Eligibility for financial aid, however, is based on the standard budget allowances listed below – not on individual preferences and spending habits.

-Remember, to receive aid, students must be eligible to qualify for financial aid and be enrolled in and participating in an eligible degree or certificate program.
+Remember, to receive financial aid, students must be eligible to qualify for financial aid and be enrolled in and participating in an eligible degree or certificate program.

 View 2016-17 Student Budgets

 View 2017-18 Student Budgets